ggorlen/resources/README.md

 - [write your own react](https://pomb.us/build-your-own-react/)
   - <https://github.com/zserge/o>
 - me vs world correspondence chess app for my homepage
-- generate static html tic tac toe for all states using negamax
+- generate static html tic tac toe for all states using negamax -- how about other board games? nim?
 - generate other HTML adventure games statically
 - app to generate static blogs with simpler script than jekyll
 - MIPS/ARM mini project ideas: